 The Diversity of Thought Scorecard (DOT Scorecard®) solves the problem of making visible the invisible elements that underlie wide-ranging diversity of thought.

-To evaluate a group on its inherent potential for diversity of thought, each group member completes an online questionnaire where they self-report on the experiences, perspectives and thought preferences that underlie their mindset and worldview.
+Evaluate any team, board or other group with 3 to 30 members on its inherent potential for diversity of thought.
+Each group member completes an online questionnaire where they self-report on the experiences, perspectives and thought preferences that underlie their mindset and worldview.

 A proprietary algorithm evaluates the representation and overlap of experiences, perspectives and thought preferences within that particular group.
 The algorithm determines a score for the group on an index from 0 to 100.
 Higher scores indicate greater potential for the assessed wide-ranging diversity of thought.